Scott Mills: Dismissal from the BBC

-Other work
+Charity work

-In February 2011, it was announced that Mills would take part in the BT Charity Trek along with other celebrities as part of the 2011 Comic Relief Red Nose Day campaign.
-The celebrities spent five days in the Kaisut desert in north Kenya, covering 100 km in temperatures up to 40 °C.
+In 2011, Mills took part in the BT Charity Trek along with other celebrities, as part of that year's Comic Relief Red Nose Day campaign.
+Participants spent five days in the Kaisut desert in north Kenya, covering 108 km in temperatures up to 40 C. The trek raised £1.375mn for Comic Relief.
 On 16 and 17 November 2022, Mills raised over £1 million for Children in Need after riding on a treadmill for twenty four-hours.

+Mills supported the former climate change prevention charitable campaign Global Cool.

+From 2021 to 2026, when he was dropped following his departure from the BBC, Mills was a patron of the Neuroblastoma Society.